 Clinical Testing and Workup

 A muscle biopsy may be performed to aid in obtaining a diagnosis.
-A biopsy involves surgical removal a small sample of affected muscle tissue and examining the sample under a microscope.
+A biopsy involves surgical removal of a small sample of affected muscle tissue and examining the sample under a microscope.
 This allows physicians to note the characteristic, microscopic changes to muscle tissue, specifically the presence of the nucleus in the center of the muscle fiber (muscle cell) rather than toward the edge.

 Specialized imaging techniques such as a muscle MRI (magnetic resonance imaging) may be used to inform the choice of genetic testing in different forms of CNM, particularly in DNM2– and RYR1-related CNM.
 An MRI uses a magnetic field to produce cross-sectional images of particular organs and bodily tissues such as skeletal muscle tissue.

 The treatment of CNM is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists with expertise in treating neuromuscular disorders.
-Pediatricians, pulmonologists, neurologists, orthopedists, eye specialists, dental specialists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
+Pediatricians, pulmonologists, neurologists, orthopedists, eye specialists, dental specialists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
 Genetic counseling will be of benefit for affected individuals and their families.

 Some individuals may not require ventilation assistance.
 Other individuals may only need ventilation-assistance for a specific period of time (e.g. infancy) or at night when asleep.
 Individuals with severe forms of CNM will require prolonged, constant ventilation support.
 There are different methods for ventilation including noninvasive and invasive techniques.
 The decision about the type of ventilation and the duration of respiratory support is best made by the family in careful consultation with the patient’s physicians and other members of the healthcare team based upon the specifics of their case.